 - 1 ounce unsweetened chocolate, melted and cooled

 - In a large bowl, cream butter and sugars until light and fluffy.
 Beat in eggs and vanilla.
-Combine the flour, baking powder, salt and baking soda; gradually add to creamed mixture and mix well.
+In another bowl, whisk flour, baking powder, salt and baking soda; gradually beat into creamed mixture.

-- Divide dough into fourths.
+- Divide dough into four portions.
 Tint one portion red and one portion green.
 Stir chocolate into another portion.
-Wrap chocolate and plain portions in plastic wrap; chill for 1 hour or until easy to handle.
+Wrap chocolate and plain portions in plastic wrap; refrigerate 1 hour or until easy to handle.

 - For pinwheel cookies, divide red and green portions in half.
-Roll out each portion between waxed paper into a 9-in. x 6-in. rectangle.
-Refrigerate for 30 minutes.
+Roll out each portion between waxed paper into a 9x6-in. rectangle.
+Refrigerate 30 minutes.

 - Remove waxed paper.
 Place one green rectangle over a red rectangle.
 Roll up tightly jelly-roll style, starting with a long side; wrap in plastic wrap.
 Repeat.
-Chill for 2 hours or until firm.
+Refrigerate 2 hours or until firm.

 - For checkerboard cookies, divide plain and chocolate portions in half.
 Roll out each portion between waxed paper into a 6-in. x 4-in. rectangle.
 Cut each rectangle lengthwise into eight 1/2-in. strips.

 - Stack the strips in groups of four, alternating plain and chocolate strips and forming eight separate stacks.
 Form a four-stack block by alternating chocolate-topped and plain-topped stacks.
 Repeat.
 Press together gently.
 Wrap in plastic.
-Chill for at least 2 hours.
+Refrigerate at least 2 hours.

-- Unwrap and cut pinwheel and checkerboard dough into 1/4-in. slices.
+- Preheat oven to 375°.
+Unwrap and cut pinwheel and checkerboard dough into 1/4-in. slices.
 Place 1 in. apart on ungreased baking sheets.
-Bake at 375° for 9-11 minutes or until set.
+Bake 9-11 minutes or until set.
 Remove to wire racks to cool.
 Yield: 6 dozen pinwheel and 4 dozen checkerboard cookies.